HexagonNico-Godot-Plugins/CinematicCamera2D/README.md

 The plugin contains two scripts: `camera_data.gd` and `cinematic_camera.gd`.
 Both can be added to your scenes as nodes through the "Create New Node" menu.

 The **CameraData2D** node is a virtual camera.
-It controls the movement of a camera controls its settings.
+It controls the movement of a camera and its settings.

 The **CinematicCamera2D** node is the camera itself.
 It extends the Camera2D node and needs a reference to a CameraData2D node that can be assigned to it through the inspector or with a script.